kstenerud/concise-encoding/cbe-specification.md

     [82] [octet 0] [octet 1]
     ...

-Note: Escape sequences within strings are NOT interpteted; they are passed through as-is.
+Note: CBE has no concept of escape sequences; all strings must be passed through as-is.

 Note: While carriage return (u+000d) is technically allowed in strings, line endings should be converted to linefeed (u+0009) whenever possible to maximize compatibiity between systems and minimize data costs.